 (From Columbia, SC) (I-26 via I-95 for Floridians): Continue on I-26 toward Greenville / Spartanburg.
 Just after reaching the NC border, look for exit 36, SR 108 to Columbus/Chimney Rock/Lake Lure.
 Turn right on SR 108 and continue for about 4 miles.
 When you reach an intersection with SR 9, follow the signs to Lake Lure (left).
 Continue for another 10 miles until you come down a hill and see Lake Lure.
 Go left on Highway 64/74/9 for 4 miles, passing a bathing beach and marina on your right.
 Take Boys Camp Road on your right and follow the directions above.

-Rumbling Bald is part of Chimney Rock State Park, partially owned by the CCC, and partially private land.
+Rumbling Bald is partially owned by Chimney Rock State Park, partially owned by the CCC, and partially private land.
 Some of the climbing and bouldering is now out of private hands and protected, but more remains to be done.
 The CCC asks that you help out as much as possible with future access.
 Please follow the simple ideals below.

 - Leave No trace.
 Pack out what you pack in.
 Pick up trash from others